History of the Jews in Riga

-The Jewish community of Riga, Latvia, began to exist in the 17th century and was interrupted several times due to the expulsion of the city's Jews.
+The Jewish community of Riga, began to exist in the 17th century Riga, in the territory that is now Latvia.
+However, it was interrupted several times due to the expulsion of Jews from the city.
 The number of Jews in the city grew significantly during the 19th century, reaching a peak before the Holocaust.

 Establishment

 Jewish settlement within the city limits was forbidden since its establishment.
 In 1301, a decree was issued stating that anyone who provided shelter to a Jew in their home would be heavily punished.
 From the 16th century, Jewish merchants were allowed to stay outside the city limits, and in 1638, a hostel was opened for them outside the city limits.
-In the years 1581-1621, during Polish rule in Riga, Jews were allowed to reside within the city walls, and their number in the city and province grew.
+Between 1581 and 1621, during the period of Polish rule in Riga (under the Polish–Lithuanian Commonwealth), Jews were permitted to live within the city walls, and their numbers in the city and the surrounding province increased.
 Those Jews were intermediaries between the city's merchants and merchants from other districts in the area.
-In the years 1621-1710, the Swedes ruled Riga and treated the Jews harshly.
+In the years 1621-1710, the Swedes ruled Riga (under Swedish Livonia) and treated the Jews harshly.
 Upon the conquest of Riga, King Gustav Adolf said: "Jews and foreigners who cause harm to local merchants should not be tolerated in the city."
 Rabbi Joseph Solomon Bomdiglio passed through Riga on his journey to Lithuania and claimed that most of the Jews of Lithuania were spiritual people, while in Riga and the neighboring towns, most of the Jews were merchants and manual laborers.